saurabharch/wekanhow/meta/writing-guidelines.md

-# Writing Guidelines for HowToGraphQL Tutorial Tracks
+# Writing Guidelines for Wekan Tutorial Tracks

 This document describes writing guidelines and best practices for the HTG tutorial tracks (frontend + backend).